hassaan4584/Swiftjective-C/_posts/2018-02-03-Techniques-to-Connect-Websites-to-iOS-Apps.md

 ---
 layout: post
 tags: ["Misc"]
-title: "Connecting iOS Apps with their Websites."
+title: "Connecting iOS Apps with Their Websites"
 author: Jordan Morgan
 description: "As developers, marketing often escapes the lot of us.
 Fortnuately, Apple has made a few quick wins available to create meanginful connections between your app and its web site."
 image: /assets/images/logo.png